 John A. Kanas, 69, has served on our Board and as our Chairman, President and Chief Executive Officer since our inception in May 2009.
 Mr. Kanas served as the Chairman of our Executive Committee up until the time the Committee was eliminated in February 2012 as part of the Company's conversion to a bank holding company.
 Prior to joining the Company, Mr. Kanas was President and Chief Executive Officer of North Fork Bancorporation, Inc. from 1977 until its acquisition by Capital One Financial Corporation in December 2006.
 He also served as Chairman of North Fork from 1986 to 2006.
 In December 2006, he became President of Capital One's banking segment, which included North Fork, the former Hibernia Bank in Louisiana and Texas and Capital One Direct Bank in Richmond, Virginia.
 Mr. Kanas retired from that position in August 2007.
 Between August 2007 and May 2009, Mr. Kanas was an independent consultant.
 Mr. Kanas holds a B.A. from Long Island University.
 He is a past president of the New York State Bankers Association.
 Mr. Kanas was also a member of the NYSE Listed Company Advisory Committee and is currently a member of the board of trustees of Weill Cornell Medical College.
 In 2005, Mr. Kanas was recognized by "Institutional Investor" as the best regional bank CEO in America.
 In 2007, Mr. Kanas received the Woodrow Wilson Award for Corporate Citizenship and was also conferred an Honorary Doctorate of Humane Letters from Dowling College.
-In 2012, Mr. Kanas was conferred an Honorary Doctorate of Humane Letters from Dowling College.
-In 2012, Mr. Kanas was conferred an Honorary Doctorate of Humane Letters from Dowling college.
-In 2012, Mr. Kanas was conferred an Honorary Doctorate of Humane Letters from Dowling College.
-In 2012, Mr. Kanas was conferred an Honorary Doctorate of Humane Letters from Dowling college.
-In 2012, Mr. Kanas was conferred an Honorary Doctorate of Humane Letters from Dowling serve on our Board include his 36-year career at North Fork, his extensive experience in the banking industry and his lon
+In 2012, Mr. Kanas was conferred an Honorary Doctorate of Sciences from Gordon College.
+Mr. Kanas' qualifications to serve on our Board include his 36-year career at North Fork, his extensive experience in the banking industry and his long-standing relationships within the business, political and charitable communities.

 Rajinder P. Singh, 45, has served on our Board since July 2013 and is currently our Chief Operating Officer, and one of the founding organizers of our Company.
 Mr. Singh has been our Chief Operating Officer since October 2010, and prior to that, he served as our Head of Mortgage Banking and Corporate Development since May 2009.
 Mr. Singh also served as Corporate Secretary of the Company from May 2009 to June 2013.
 From April 2008 to May 2009, Mr. Singh led the financial services practice of WL Ross & Co., a private equity firm and one of the original investors in the Company.
 From December 2006 through April 2008, Mr. Singh served as Executive Vice President for Capital One's banking segment which includes retail, small business and commercial banking businesses in New York, New Jersey, Connecticut, Louisiana and Texas and a national direct deposit gathering franchise.
 Mr. Singh was a member of Capital One's Bank Leadership Team and chaired the Deposit Pricing Committee.
 He also served on Capital One's ALCO and brand board.
-Previously, Mr. Singh served as Head of Corporate Development and Strategy for North Fork from February 2005, Mr. Singh spent nine years at FleetBoston Financial Corporation and last served as Managing Director of Corporate Development and Strategy.
+Previously, Mr. Singh served as Head of Corporate Development and Strategy for North Fork from February 2005 to December 2006.
+During his tenure, North Fork was acquired by Capital One for \$13.2 billion.
+Prior to joining North Fork in February 2005, Mr. Singh spent nine years at FleetBoston Financial Corporation and last served as Managing Director of Corporate Development and Strategy.
 Mr. Singh earned his M.B.A. from Carnegie Mellon University in Pittsburgh and his B.S. in chemical engineering from the Indian Institute of Technology in New Delhi.
 Mr. Singh's qualifications to serve on our Board include his banking experience and his understanding of regulatory and corporate governance matters.